 A few days later, on a Saturday morning when I had nothing to do, I answered the phone thinking it was my mom.
 It was my dad.
 We chatted about how I was doing, then he said, “So, I made a call.”
 And I immediately broke into tears.
 I knew exactly who he had called and what he had called about when he told me that.
 I really don’t remember the rest of the conversation, just that there had been a lot of confusion.
 When I had called those numbers left for me, they were going to ask me if I still wanted her and sell her back to me.
 But either the guy that picked up hadn’t known about it or whatnot, and I lost the sticky with the numbers.
 They had tried to get in touch with me in the following two weeks, to no avail.
 So my dad, knowing how much I had loved that little mare, called them up asking if they would possibly reconsider and sell her to us.
 They immediately told him they’d been trying to get a hold of me to sell her back.
 How crazy is that?

 I had to call them and make sure they weren’t just feeling bad for buying a horse from a girl who had wanted to bid on her.
 But the more I talked to them, the more they stressed they really just felt it was the right thing to do to sell her back to me.
 So of course I’m balling saying “of course I still want her!!” and off my parents and I go to grab her.
-I go see her in the stable, and she sees me walking towards her, and she moves around in her stall a lot, looking at me like “Where have you been the past two weeks?!!”
+When I got there and she saw me walking towards her, she moved around in her stall a lot, looking at me like “Where have you been the past two weeks?!!”
 I was so teary eyed, and every time I moved she tried to follow me in that stall.